HarlemSquirrel/HarlemSquirrel.github.io/_posts/2016-02-14-classroom-library.markdown

 categories: jekyll update
 ---

 I have built my first original web app!
-My [Classroom Library We App][classroom-library] was inspired by my lovely wife who is a high school English teacher.
+My [Classroom Library Web App][classroom-library] was inspired by my lovely wife who is a high school English teacher.
 She has quite the large collection of books in her classroom thanks to a few very generous donors and DonorsChoose.
 I decided to work on a web app that could help her organize this library and lend out books to students.

 This web app is basic but I tried to make it user-friendly and somewhat visually appealing.
 I chose a purple theme because this is my wife's favorite color.
 I happen to like the way black translucent divs looks on top of this as well.
 I wanted to reserve any other color for elements that deserve attention such as green for available books and yellow for books on loan.
 I had a lot of fun playing with the CSS I have learned including adding a font using Google Fonts.

 I did run into some trouble along the way.
 I noticed that my application controller was quickly getting quite large.
 I looked back into previous Learn lessons to find out how to separate that.
 I decided to put user actions into `users_controller.rb` and books actions into `books_controller.rb`.
-This initially through many errors and then I realized I had to edit my `config.ru` to include...
+This initially threw many errors and then I realized I had to edit my `config.ru` to include...
 {% highlight ruby %}
   use Rack::MethodOverride
   use BooksController